|

 'One

 Bill Gil' Cedillo and September 5, 2003 -- A grinning former MEChA member and vehement Mexican reconquista State Senator "One Bill Gil" Cedillo holds the freshly signed illegal alien driver's license bill (SB60) as a gleeful radical pest Assemblyman Fabian Nunez looks on.
-Seated is the pandering failed Governor Gray Davis, a traitor who was successfully recalled on October 7, 2003 (the first Calif.
+Seated is the pandering failed Governor Gray Davis, a traitor who was (the first Calif.
 Governor in history to be removed -- he was replaced by actor Arnold Schwarzenegger).
 Mayor James 'L.A. is a Mexican City' Hahn, City Attorney Rocky Delgadillo, and rabid reconquista Antonio Villaraigosa are in the background.
 SB60 was eventually repealed in December, 2003, but the evil Cedillo vowed to bring it back.... and he did just that in February, 2004 as SB1160.
 He has since said that he will keep pushing to reward pesky criminal invaders until the day he expires. |

 |